How to attract photo editors without pitching

 SEO stands for search engine optimization, and all you're doing is a handful of things that make it easier for search engines like Google or being to find your article and rank it nice and high on search results.
 When people go digging for information that you are providing inside your article.
 So we're going to talk about SEO for your text and for your images.
 So just go ahead and get comfortable with the term.
 And I promise it is not intimidating or arduous.

-And one of the best resource is that I can recommend for learning about SEO Is Neil Patel all out a link to his site in the show notes.
+And one of the best resources that I can recommend for learning about SEO Is Neil Patel.
+I’ll put a link to his site in the show notes.
 But it is a great place to get started with lots of little tidbits of information.
 I'm gonna throw out a caveat right in there before you click through to Neil Patel.
 I suggest putting a timer on your phone because it is so easy to go running down rabbit holes on all these different, really interesting topics that he has on his website.
 So I suggest, like, set that 20 minute timer and say, Okay, I'm gonna do what I can in 20 minutes and then move on.
-But before you even bother going to that website or other websites and learning about SEO, I want to tell you that there's just too SEO oriented things that you can do.
+But before you even bother going to that website or other websites and learning about SEO, I want to tell you that there's just two SEO-oriented things that you can do.
 And if you do just these two things, you're already ahead of the curve.
 So here are two low hanging fruit strategies.

-First, all you do is break up the big old block a text that your article is into sections with subheadings so no one wants to read a massive chunk of taxed.
-Most of us don't have the time of the attention span.
+First, all you do is break up the big old block a text that your article is into sections with subheadings so no one wants to read a massive chunk of text.
+Most of us don't have the time or the attention span.
 We need it to be scannable.
 Subheds help us to do that.
-It breaks up your big article taxed into smaller sections so that we can skim what the whole thing is about and dive into the sections that interest us the most.
+It breaks up your big article text into smaller sections so that we can skim what the whole thing is about and dive into the sections that interest us the most.

 You've probably already noticed how a lot of news websites and blog's use this same strategy.
 So, for example, if you're going to be writing an article about bears and you're talking about behaviors around feeding, then you might use a subhead that says, a mother brown bears teach cubs how to clam.
 Or did you know that Moms teach cubs how to clam?
 And then that could be your sub heading for a section in the article that talks about this cool behavior of coastal brown bears that dig clams is a food source and then you'll end up having your photo back that up, whatever it might be.